-Genesis 37:3 Now Israel loved Joseph more than all his children, because he was the son of his old age: and he made him a coat of many colours.
+Genesis 37:3 Now Israel loved Joseph more than all his children, because he was the son of his old age: and he made him a coat of many colors.

 Matthew 3:17 And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased.

-1 John 3:1 Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, because it knew him not.
+1 John 3:1 Behold what manner of love the Father has bestowed on us, that we should be called children of God!
+Therefore the world does not know us, because it did not know Him.

 Another interesting correlation we draw from Mashiach Ben Joseph is how Joseph was the object of his father’s (Jacob) love, just as Yeshua (Jesus) was loved of our Heavenly Father.
 This preference Jacob had for Joseph was unequivocal, and it was also pretty controversial among his brothers.
 Competition among siblings seemed to infect the family just as it can in many of our own families.
 But the beauty of Joseph's place in his father's heart emerges when we realize that, as a type of Yeshua (Jesus), Joseph powerfully illustrates the love our Heavenly Father has for all of us, equally and intensely, so there's no need or cause for competition among us.

 Now Jacob's love for Joseph was connected with his love for Rachel and the long wait for a son by his beloved wife.
 Joseph didn't have to do anything to earn Jacob's love.
 It was not based on his performance, even though it turned out that his character was pretty sterling.
 Likewise, our Father's love for us is totally based in His love for Yeshua, not on our performance.
 Our HIGHS do not exalt us, and our LOWS do not depress us in the sight of the Father.
 Our acceptance is not dependent on us, but rather on Him who sits on the throne, Who never changes!